CDU-HIT238/slides/week1/index.md

 <!-- .slide: data-background-image="images/git-bg.jpg" -->
 ## GitHub Pages
-* Free webhosting for your github project
+* Free webhosting for your github projectS
+* Used for lots of static websites (including these slides)

 <!-- .slide: data-background-image="images/git-bg.jpg" -->